chaiss/Challenge2-Canva/Challenge2HAISS.md

 3. Splits the stream by the service.
 4. Connects them to the corresponding services.

-# How I approached creating this article from my notes
+# How I approached creating this article

 Firstly, for this article, I thought about the order of content that the reader would be able to learn more about the new Streaming API.
-I believe an overview, describing what it is and why or how it's used is important to start out with.
-I did some research on how Streaming APIs and WebSocket works in order to effectively communicate details about connection.
-I'm assuming that a building WebSocket API from scratch was not necessary and describing how this is done is already known by the audience being familiar with WidgetApps other APIs.
+I believe an overview, describing why or how it's used is important to start out with.
+I did some research on Streaming APIs and how WebSocket works in order to effectively communicate details about connection.
+For this article, I'm assuming that a building WebSocket API from scratch was not necessary, and describing how this is done is already known by the audience being familiar with WidgetApps other APIs.

 ## Questions and missing details to complete the Article